jez/as-tree-cpp/README.md

 │   ├── foo.txt
 │   └── bar.txt
 └── dir2
+    └── qux.txt
 ```

-This tools is particularly useful when used with `find` or `fd` to produce such
+This tool is particularly useful when used with `find` or `fd` to produce such
 a list of files.
 It's similar in spirit to `tree`, but `find` and `fd` tend to
 be more powerful when it comes to controling which files to list.